To harness the power of business across sectors to prevent and reduce human trafficking, and support survivors.

 Our Strategy for Impact

-GBCAT mobilizes the business community to prevent and reduce human trafficking and other forms of modern slavery across company operations and supply chains.
+GBCAT mobilizes the business community to work together to eliminate to prevent and reduce human trafficking and other forms of modern slavery across company operations and supply chains.
 We do this through:

 Impacts: SDGs 8 and 16